 (I was eating a pie when I found a key in my slice.)

 (I fell when I was running.)

-If you aren’t certain that you are using the tenses correctly, then translate it to English and see how it sounds.
+If you aren’t certain whether you’re using the tenses correctly, translate it to English and see how it sounds.
 Both of these tenses translate well into English most of the time.
 You wouldn’t say: I was eating a pie when I was finding a key in my slice.
 That doesn’t mean what you are trying to say.

 With the imperfect subjunctive

 RED ALERT: If you’re a beginner, you can skip over this section.
 You won’t be missing out on vital information, I promise.
 Intermediate and advanced learners may want to stick around just to get the whole gamut of French grammar!